 There are three philosophical sources for the rules that will be codified in this list:

-Prophetism is belief that new rules can be created and applied to improve a culture even if they conflict with or require conditioning to suppress Clinations or modify their expression.
+Prophetism: New rules can be created and applied to improve a culture even if they conflict with or require conditioning to suppress replisms or modify their expression.
 These new rules may be considered “divinely inspired” or merely practical interventions (i.e., social engineering) designed to solve particular problems.

 Take the Sixth Commandment (“Thou shalt not kill”) for example.
 Originally prophetism (attributed to Moses) it has been conditioned into the people living in most modern civilizations for so many generations it should now be classified as traditionalism.
-It’s definitely not derived from replism, however, because it would read “Thou shalt not kill any close relation” in that case.
+It’s definitely not derived from replism, however, because it would read “Thou shalt not kill any close relation” in that case, the goal being to promote the replication of particular DNA.
 As a result of it being designed to reduce conflict in multi-family bands (tribes) and prevent the waste of valuable human resources it’s an example of social engineering (prophetism), not a product of evolution (replism).